 Thursday riders visit the KAWS BFF statue again in Playa Vista.

 Saturday - L4 riders line up at bucolic Rustic Creek

 L3 riders ready for launch at NAS Pt.
 Magu

 L1/L2 riders, a big ride, a big group at Big Rock

 Sunday - John, Bob and O.M. somewhere near Malaga Cove

 Access route sheets and the club calendar by going here.

-All other rides start at the usual time & place - 8:00am at Captain Kidd's
+All other rides start at the usual time and place.

 Level Four led by TBD

 When it is either actively raining or the ride route has wet roads, or otherwise unsafe riding conditions, it is club policy to cancel a club ride.
 Club members may still choose to meet and ride in these conditions; however, the ride will not be considered an official club ride.